 Kzt: Velocity pressure exposure coefficient, can be determined section 26.6 of ASCE 7-10

 Kd: Topographic factor see section, can be determined 26.6 of ASCE 7-10

 5. Impact loads Acting on Retaining Wall

-Design retaining wall for car bumper might be necessary when the wall extends above grade and parking area is close to it.
+Design retaining wall for car bumper might be necessary when the wall extends above grade, and the parking area is close to it.
 When retaining wall is designed for impact loads, the stem should be checked at equally spaced points along stem length from top to the bottom as impact load spread at the greater length of the stem.
-Moreover, use slope of two vertical to one horizontal for spreading impact load.
+Moreover, use the slope of two vertical to one horizontal for spreading impact load.

 Forces related to earthquake is covered in seismic design of retaining wall.

 The various types of loads and forces acting on retaining wall are-

 3. Axial loads

 5. Impact forces